DominikSudwischer/Coursera-Data-Science-Specialization/Reproducible Research/Assignment 1/PA1_template.md

   }
 }
 ```
 These functions will help calculate the total number of steps per day and classify each day as either a weekday or a weekend day.
+It is important to note that the sum will only be non-NA for days with complete records.
+Otherwise the data would be biased because them sum would be too little.
 Next, we will group the steps by date and sum them up.
 A histogram shows the data.

 ```r